-The statutory capital reserve consists of the capital contribution reserve of CHF 724 million (previous year: CHF 591 million).
-The capital contribution reserve fell by CHF 11.00 per share or CHF 356 million due to the distribution of profit during the year under review.
-On the other hand, the capital contribution reserve increased by CHF 488 million with the conversion of the convertible bond.
-As at 31 December 2017, the capital contribution reserve came to CHF 724 million.
-Of this amount, CHF 547 million is recognised by the Federal Tax Administration, while the legal qualification of CHF 177 million is still open and is to be reassessed according to future legal developments.
+The statutory capital reserve consists of the reserve from capital contribution reserves of CHF 862 million.
+Following the distribution of CHF 6.50 per share, the capital contribution reserve was reduced by CHF 207 million during the year under review from CHF 1070 million to CHF 862 million as at 31 December 2015.
+Of this amount CHF 691 million is recognised by the Federal Tax Administration, while the legal qualification of CHF 171 million is still open and is to be reassessed according to future legal developments.